 Before reading this article, please read Part 1 for the introduction!

 Humour in the Godzilla series seems to be missed by many Western critics who’ll cast aside moments of comedy as clunky mistakes.
-In fairness, for decades Western critics have only had the American (or sometimes the so-called International) dubs of these films to view, which often lobotomise any nuance the original scripts had.
+In fairness, for decades Western critics have only had the American (or sometimes the International) dubs of these films to view, which sometimes (but not always) missed the substance of the original scripts.
 1962’s King Kong vs. Godzilla suffers awfully in this regard, with Shinichi Sekizawa’s razor-sharp satire played relatively straight in the US cut, robbing it of its power.
 Consequently, the comedy that ensues in Kong and Godzilla’s brawl becomes jarring.
-With the meanings often warped in the English-language versions of these films, one can’t always blame a critic for misunderstanding the tone that some of these films assert.
+With meaning sometimes struggling in the English-language versions of these films, one can’t always blame a critic for misunderstanding the tone that some of these films assert.
 On the other hand, the comedy is so clear in Godzilla vs. Megalon, that to miss it seems almost wilful.

 1975’s Terror of Mechagodzilla certainly improves on its predecessor by having a fabulous set of very memorable characters through whom personal agency is explored.
-Dr. Mafune is a disgraced scientist whose lust for revenge has led him to assist the aliens of the Third Planet of the Black Hole.
+Dr. Mafune (Akihiko Hirata) is a disgraced scientist whose lust for revenge has led him to assist the aliens of the Third Planet of the Black Hole.
 They saved his daughter’s life, and in return he helps repair Mechagodzilla.
-The revived Katsura, now more cyborg than human, is a link to the mechanical monster; she harbours the Mechagodzilla controls within.
+The revived Katsura (Tomoko Ai), now more cyborg than human, is a link to the mechanical monster.
+She harbours the Mechagodzilla controls within.

 Terror of Mechagodzilla is, as of this writing, the only Godzilla film to have been penned by a woman: Yukiko Takayama.
 Though elements of her original treatment changed as the film developed (Takayama’s original drafts featured two monsters combining into one), the central character of Katsura remained throughout.
 Certainly, Tomoko Ai’s Katsura is one of the most interesting characters of the entire series.
-Much like Kumi Mizuno’s Miss Namikawa in Invasion of Astro-Monster (1965), Katsura struggles to maintain loyalty to her father and his alien masters when she develops feelings for Interpol Agent Ichinose.
-She struggles on several occasions knowing that information gained from him is being used to kill others.
+Much like Kumi Mizuno’s Miss Namikawa in Invasion of Astro-Monster (1965), Katsura struggles to maintain loyalty to her father and his alien masters when she develops feelings for Interpol Agent Ichinose (Katsuhiko Sasaki).
+She struggles knowing that information gained from him is being used to kill others.

-Perhaps one of the film’s most striking moments of is one of its quietest.
+Perhaps one of the film’s most striking moments is one of its quietest.
 Katsura lies slumped in a chair.
-Over her hangs the face of Tsuda, the alien second-in-command.
+Over her hangs the face of Tsuda (Toru Iubuki), the alien second-in-command.
 She stares blankly as he reminds her of how they saved her life, and of her place in their plans.
 Importantly, she’s told that no-one could love a machine like her.
 Her stare says more than words.
 It’s upsetting.

 Terror of Mechagodzilla may not comment on broad nuclear anxieties as its predecessors did, perhaps to the dismay of critics like Tony Rayns, but what it manages to discuss about individual agency, of being used and discarded as a person, is often very powerful.
-With the Godzilla series’ synonymity with nuclear anxieties, our collective perception of these films is often clouded.
+With the Godzilla series becoming synonymous with nuclear anxieties, our collective perception of these films is often clouded.
 We automatically search for nuclear allegories, or similar large-scale social issues.
-Consequently, we are perhaps unaware of what individual characters have to add and say; characters like Katsura.
+Consequently, we are perhaps unaware of what individual characters have to add and say – characters like Katsura.

 The last of the original run of Godzilla films, Terror of Mechagodzilla endured an awkward release in the Western world – likely contributing to these films’ unfortunate perception.
 In 1978, Terror of Mechagodzilla was released simultaneously to American cinemas and television.
 Henry G. Saperstein’s United Productions of America (UPA) handled the TV version.
 Other than a newly-created prologue charting the history of Godzilla (via stock footage from other Godzilla titles Saperstein held the rights to), the UPA release is more or less a straight dub with minimal cuts.
 The theatrically-released version, however, is something else entirely.

 Bob Conn Enterprises released the film to cinemas under the title The Terror of Godzilla.
 Drastic cuts were made to remove scenes of violence and nudity (one shot of Katsura undergoing surgery shows her bare breasts), resulting in jarring incoherence.
 These cuts were so haphazard that the music jumps wildly throughout the film.
-It seems that at some point in the mid-1980s, the Bob Conn Enterprises iteration superseded the UPA cut as the default VHS print, meaning that for several years the lobotomised Bob Conn version was the only form of Terror of Mechagodzilla most fans would have seen in the West.
+It seems that at some point in the mid-1980s, the Bob Conn Enterprises iteration superseded the UPA cut as the default VHS print, meaning that the lobotomised Bob Conn version was the only form of Terror of Mechagodzilla most fans would have seen in the West for several years.

 “The 70s Godzilla movies fall under a wave of posturing in analysis that considers lighter things less worthy than more “serious” things.
 The notion that a movie like Godzilla vs. Megalon is objectively worse than something like Godzilla vs. Mechagodzilla II (1993) just because it has a more playful tone and is more flippant with its fantastical and child-oriented elements stems from a desire for fans of things commonly seen as being for kids as being for “big grown ups only.”
 The much maligned Megalon and its ilk have lots of whimsical imagination and character.
 It is a wonderful and fun film that deserves to be given credit for delivering great entertainment.
 I’m not saying that ironically, either – it really is great entertainment.”

 This author agrees with Coronelli, wholeheartedly.
-These films may not be perfect, but criticisms afforded them persistently seem to miss the merits they have to offer.
+These films may not be perfect, but the criticisms afforded them persistently seem to miss the merits they have to offer.
+These are genuinely good films, and I say that in earnest.
 This author does not expect that readers should or must like these films, but that they hopefully see them in a light not often lavished on them.
-Context, history, industry considered, the Godzilla films of the 1970s are wild, weird, and wonderful.
+Context, history, and industry considered, the Godzilla films of the 1970s are wild, weird, and wonderful.
 They contain messages and meanings not immediately seen, and their being fun films should not discount them from praise.
 The Godzilla series is better for them.